vanshv/vanshv.github.io/index.md

 # About me

-I'm currently a third-year student in [IIIT Bangalore](https://www.iiitb.ac.in/).
+I'm currently a third-year student studying Computer Science Engineering in [IIIT Bangalore](https://www.iiitb.ac.in/).

 ---